 She concluded, “Remember that when the struggles of life get in the way of its potential achievements, it’s time to rise and climb.
 No mountain is too high if you believe in yourself and your ability to complete your personal journey.”

-To resounding applause, Shohei Tsutsumi from Osaka, Japan, who graduated with a Master of Arts degree in Appalachian studies, performed an old-time music selection on his fiddle.
-Prior to performing, a video presentation featuring Tsutsumi and his work was shown.
-In the video, he proudly said, “I would like to say thanks to my family in Japan, my professors, my fellow students and my musician friends here.
+To resounding applause, Shohei Tsutsumi from Osaka, Japan, who graduated with a Master of Arts degree in Appalachian studies, performed an old-time music selection on the fiddle.
+A video presentation featuring Tsutsumi preceded the performance.
+In the video, Tsutsumi proudly said, “I would like to say thanks to my family in Japan, my professors, my fellow students and my musician friends here.
 Their support made me a stronger person, and I will forever be grateful.
 Thank you, Appalachian State.”

-Before Tsutsumi came to Appalachian, he earned a master’s degree in American studies at Doshisha University in Kyoto, Japan, with a thesis on underrepresented black contemporary old-time musicians.
-He has received the Anne and Alex Bernhardt Endowed Scholarship in Appalachian Music through the Appalachian studies program in 2017 and 2018 for his studies on local music traditions, and he has won several prizes at old-time music contests.
-He has performed for various events, including the Appalachian Teaching Project Meeting in Washington, D.C., in 2017.
+Before coming to Appalachian, Tsutsumi earned a master’s degree in American studies at Doshisha University in Kyoto, Japan, with a thesis on underrepresented black contemporary old-time musicians.
+Tsutsumi also received the Anne and Alex Bernhardt Endowed Scholarship in Appalachian Music through the Appalachian studies program in 2017 and 2018 for studies on local music traditions, and won several prizes at old-time music contests.
+Tsutsumi has performed for various events, including the Appalachian Teaching Project Meeting in Washington, D.C., in 2017.

 About Appalachian State University